ezekg/flint/README.md

 ---------

 You may define containers, which simply act as a row without the `float` property.
-This is really only useful on fixed grid layouts, but can be used elsewhere as a simple wrapper.
+This is really only useful on fixed grid layouts, or if you have a max-width set, but can be used elsewhere as a simple wrapper if desired.

 If `max-width` is set, it will use your projects settings defined in your config, and apply `margin: 0 auto` to center your row for you.